roddhjav/ecurve/README.md

   - Default directory for plain text, signed and encrypted files
   - See `sample/README.md` for more information

-## Requirements :
+## Requirements

-That software run with Python 3.4.2.
-It hasn't been tested with Python 2.7.
+That software run with Python 2.x and 3.x.

 For AES function and the secure random generator you need the python library Crypto avaible [here](https://pypi.python.org/pypi/pycrypto)

+If you want to install the pakage ecurve : `sudo python setup install`

 ## Usages
 All the following command are showed with all their options.
 But some options are not mandatory as described